-Mission Science (MS) takes place for 3rd-5th grade students at 8 elementary schools within the USC neighborhoods.
-The program involves USC students majoring in STEM facilitating hands-on, inquiry-based science and engineering activities to local youth once a week (in person and virtually), with the support and guidance of a teacher liaison.
+Mission Science (MS) takes place for 3rd-5th grade students at 7 elementary schools within the USC neighborhoods.
+The program involves USC students majoring in STEM facilitating hands-on, inquiry-based science and engineering activities to local youth once a week (in person), with the support and guidance of a teacher liaison.

 Students will have the opportunity for continuous STEM engagement throughout the school year and are able to build their STEM skills, knowledge, and interests as they progress in the program.
 A major component that sets MS apart from other afterschool STEM programs is the access to university students majoring in STEM.
 The STEM Center has created an inclusion, diversity, equity, and access (IDEA) team to ensure all elements of each program (USC student training, culturally relevant lessons and activities, and student recruitment) including MS have an IDEA focus.